adilkurtulmus/Youtube_Monitor/README.md

 sudo systemctl enable youtube-exporter sudo systemctl start youtube-exporter

-Docker Installation
+📌 Docker Installation
-You can also run the exporter in Docker: bashCopydocker build -t youtube-exporter . docker run -d -p 8001:8001 --name youtube-exporter youtube-exporter 📝 Customizing the Dashboard
+You can also run the exporter in Docker:

+docker build -t youtube-exporter . docker run -d -p 8001:8001 --name youtube-exporter youtube-exporter

+📝 Customizing the Dashboard
 You can customize the dashboard to fit your needs: